 PEERS® for Teens is most effective when parents (or a committed caregiver) attend the weekly parent group alongside the teen sessions.
 In the parent group, we coach you on the same strategies your teen is learning, so you can be their social skills coach and support them to practise these skills in real-life situations.

-Think of it as becoming your teen’s “friendship coach” at home – reinforcing what they’ve learned, celebrating wins, and helping them problem-solve any challenges between sessions.
+Think of it as becoming your teen’s “social coach” at home – reinforcing what they’ve learned, celebrating wins, and helping them problem-solve any challenges between sessions.

 Yes – full commitment is important for success.